karthikrangasai/anton/docs/source/getting_started.md

 # anton

-`anton` is a Python library for auto instantiating YAML or TOML definitions to user defined dataclasses.
+`anton` is a Python library for auto instantiating YAML or JSON definitions to user defined dataclasses.

-Avoid boilerplate code of YAML or TOML loading and specific runtime type checking before the objects are created.
+Avoid boilerplate code of YAML or JSON loading and specific runtime type checking before the objects are created.

 :::{note}
 Currently ``anton`` only supports Python3.8.